truenas/middleware/docs/userguide/freenas_cli.rst

 MegaCli
 -------

-:command:`MegaCli` is the command line interface for the LSI MegaRAID SAS family of RAID controllers.
+:command:`MegaCli` is the command line interface for the Avago MegaRAID SAS family of RAID controllers.
 FreeNAS® also includes the
 `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_
 utility which can be used to configure and manage connected storage devices.